"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 GETTING STARTED WITH ACTION AT A DISTANCE: THE HEART OF RELATIVITY

 The methodology of "action at a distance" is a geometric finesse.
-The mechanics of the basic finesse are virtually identical with the mechanics of the common finesse in the card game of Bridge.
+The mechanics of the basic finesse are identical with the mechanics of the common finesse in the card game of Bridge.
+The application is even easier since the "game" values are not considered.
 That is: take three random measurements and eliminate the second while predicting the third to be relative to the first.

-By the proof of the original Needle, relative to gravity, geometrically, every random table game is a "game" of 4 possibilities on a circle.
+By the proof of the original Needle, every random table "game" is a "game" of 4 equal possibilities on a circle.
 Each possibility is a Cardinal pole.
 That is a quadrant.
 Each quadrant Cardinal pole is a .25 algebraic possibility.
 This matches life's perceptions and expectations of a 4 pocket wheel.
+Since these matters are dimensional, this is also the basis of quadrature and traditional random theory.

 The statistical results of traditional random theory on a 4 pocket wheel match our perceptions and expectations.
 Each Cardinal pole (or "pocket") tends to appear with .25 of the total measurements taken.
 Traditional random theory relies on Monte Carlo methodology.
 That is: count all measurements and take an average.
 It is worth noting again that this methodology was introduced by the original Needle in 1733, while the name "Monte Carlo" was only attached circa WWII.